The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Granular privacy controls: meeting-level permissions, auto-redaction, SSO, SCIM

-Best for: Enterprise organizations that need cross-platform meeting intelligence with strong security and IT governance.
-Trusted by teams like Shopify, HubSpot, Vidyard, and Motive.
+Best for: Organizations that need cross-platform meeting intelligence with strong security and IT governance.

 2. Microsoft Copilot